jshipl6/QuickLists/README.md

 This completes the Week 10 requirement of defining the data model and setting up the database layer for future CRUD functionality.

+## Week 11 – Separation of Concerns / Dependency Injection

+This week I moved the QuickLists business logic out of the controller and into a dedicated service to improve separation of concerns.
+I created an interface `ITaskService` that defines the operations my app needs: load all tasks, load a single task, add a task, toggle completion, and delete.
+I then implemented that interface in `TaskService`, which uses the EF Core `QuickListsContext` to talk to the database.

+I registered the service with the DI container using `AddScoped<ITaskService, TaskService>()` in `Program.cs`.
+Scoped lifetime matches EF Core usage because each web request gets its own DbContext instance.
+The `TasksController` now depends on `ITaskService` instead of the DbContext.
+This keeps the controller thin and focused on HTTP concerns such as model binding, validation, and returning views, while the service contains all of the data access and domain logic.

+This refactor makes the code easier to test and change.
+For example, I can swap in a fake implementation of `ITaskService` for unit tests without touching the controller.
+It also sets me up for future features like logging inside the service or adding caching around reads.
+Screenshots in this folder show the service files, DI registration in `Program.cs`, and the controller calling the service.